moejolloy/moejolloy/README.md

 ### Hi there 👋

 I'm Joe, a qualified social worker executing a handbrake turn on the Northcoders Data Engineering bootcamp!
-I am thriving whilst coding - regularly and commparatively painlessly entering a lovely flow state.
+I am thriving whilst coding - regularly and (relatively) painlessly entering a lovely flow state.
 I'm ready to jump into data engineering professionally when I graduate in March 2023.

 <h3> Languages:</h3>
 <p>